Mitsubishi F-2: Design

-Also, the F-2 is equipped with a drogue parachute, like the version of the F-16 used by South Korea, the Netherlands, Norway, Greece, Turkey, Indonesia, Taiwan, and Venezuela.
+The F-2 is also equipped with a drogue parachute, which is an optional feature on the F-16.

 Operational history

 On 7 February 2013, two Russian Air Force Sukhoi Su-27 fighters briefly entered Japanese airspace off Rishiri Island near Hokkaido, flying south over the Sea of Japan before turning back to the north.
 Four F-2 fighters were scrambled to visually confirm the Russian planes, warning them by radio to leave their airspace.

 A photo taken by a JASDF pilot of one of the two Su-27s was released by the Japan Ministry of Defense.
 Russia denied the incursion, saying the jets were making routine flights near the disputed Kuril Islands.

 On 22 August 2013, two Russian Tupolev Tu-142 Bear-F maritime patrol aircraft entered Japanese airspace near the major southern island of Kyushu for less than two minutes.
 F-2 fighters were scrambled in response.